 "We hope the government will take the country forward in cooperation with the opposition.
 We want to assist the government and we want the government creates that atmosphere and maintain it," Khaleda said after a meeting of the BNP Parliamentary Party.

-After taking oath in the afternoon, the BNP lawmakers held the meeting at Jatiya Sangsad Bhaban and elected Khaleda unanimously as their leader in parliament and decided to send a copy of the decision to Speaker Jamiruddin Sircar to recognise her as the leader of the opposition.
+After taking oath in the afternoon, the BNP lawmakers held the meeting at Jatiya Sangsad Bhaban and elected Khaleda unanimously as their leader in parliament and decided to send a copy of the decision to Speaker Jamiruddin Sircar to recognise her as the leader of th

 Later at a briefing at Khaleda's Gulshan office BNP Vice-President MK Anwar said the meeting authorised the party chief to pick her deputy in the House, nominate one for the election to the post of deputy speaker and choose lawmakers for other posts including the opposition chief whip and whip.